-Drugs of abuse and addiction have long been a social and medical problem.
+Drugs of abuse and addiction have long been a social and medical problem and requires medically assisted treatment.
 There have been several waves of substance abuse epidemics, with the current opioid crisis being declared as a public health emergency in 2017 by the United States Department of Health and Human Services.1 These epidemics lead to the development of pharmacotherapies, which help those who are affected attain the goal of abstinence from the drug(s) of abuse.
 The vicious cycle of drug abuse starts with exposure or use of the drug that can ultimately lead to continuously seeking the drug.
+Honey Lake Clinic is a drug rehab and recovery facility that approaches the problem of addiction from a spiritual point of view.
 A culmination of diverse factors may force an individual to abstain – with an aim to fully recover – but the drug-taking habit can make it difficult to contain the urge and may push the individual to relapse into the drug-taking behavior.
 Suboxone can deliver relief from opioid cravings, and that can make addiction recovery possible.
 If you know someone who is suffering from opioid use disorder, you can help them get treatment at this company in Bellevue.
 Abstinence from drugs of abuse can cause withdrawal effects that may push people from recovery to relapse, also disrupting therapeutic interventions.
 Thus, studying and understanding withdrawal behavior is important to allow for effective interventions (pharmacological or behavioral) to be developed.

 Stopping drug-taking may cause various withdrawal symptoms, including reduced locomotor activity, to learn more about the topic just hit the link.
 These behavioral changes – which affect locomotor activity – are known to be mediated by neurotransmitter systems in the brain that are shared across species, including many vertebrates and invertebrates.2 Therefore, studying alterations in locomotor activity caused by drugs of abuse offers a unique way of testing pharmacological interventions for both drug addiction and drug withdrawal behavior.
 However, studying withdrawal behaviors in humans and rodents is also associated with limitations, such as accessibility, convenience, and cost.
 This creates a need for other model systems and an opportunity for the use of simple organism models, such as planaria, that have the potential to exhibit withdrawal-like behaviors analogous to those seen in mammalian models, such as rats and mice.